emitstop/ZedGrid/README.md

 #####Modifying Gutter Width

-Gutter width is controlled by the $gutter variable in the SCSS file.
-You will need to recompile the SCSS with your updated gutter width in order to change it.
+Gutter width is controlled by the $gutter variable in the SCSS/LESS file.
+You will need to recompile the SCSS/LESS with your updated gutter width in order to change it.

 #####Right align columns
 Adding a class of __"pull-right"__ to your column wrappers will right align your columns.